OctopusDeploy/blog/blog/2020-03/octopus-server-dotnet-core-lessons-learned/index.md

 ### 1. Platform specific differences

-We encountered a number of large and small platform specific differences during the porting process.
+The first and foremost lesson we learned is there are platform specific differences in the implementations of .NET Core on Windows and Linux.
 Most of the issues were small differences or problems and the vast majority had easy work arounds.
 That said, we did find a few problems that are worth sharing.

 **Configuration settings and the windows registry**